winglang/wing/rfcs/sprint8.md

     // we can also create use the (req,res):void tuple convention,
-    // I used the (req):res here and on the other I used the (req, res), we need to decide api.on_get("/tasks", (req: cloud.ApiRequest) : cloud.ApiResponse ~> {
+    // I used the (req):res here and on the other I used the (req, res), we need to decide
+    // TODO decide which API should we have api.on_get("/tasks", (req: cloud.ApiRequest) : cloud.ApiResponse ~> {
       let ar = new MutArray<Struct>()
       for t in await tasks.list(){